Industrial Electrician Vs. Commercial Electrician: What’s The Difference?

 • delivering training to apprentices

-• understanding government rules on electrical safety at commercial locations
+• Understanding government rules on electrical safety at commercial locations

 • drawing and interpreting technical drawings